Yashaswin Dineth Bamunusingha

 Early Creative Foundations

-During my primary school years at Kottawa Dharmapala Vidyalaya, I began designing small greeting cards, invitations, and booklets as a hobby.
-Alongside this, my parents strongly encouraged travel, nature observation, photography, and hands-on creative skills — an educational philosophy that blended art, science, and environmental awareness.
+During my early school years at Kottawa Dharmapala Vidyalaya, I began designing small greeting cards, invitations, and booklets as a personal interest.
+At the same time, my parents encouraged travel, nature observation, photography, and hands-on creative exploration, an environment that blended visual creativity with scientific curiosity and environmental awareness.

-All visuals used in these publications were based on photographs I captured during extensive travel across Sri Lanka.
+All visual content used in these works was based on original photographs captured during my field observations.

 Photography & Exhibition Work

-Through years of wildlife photography, I built a substantial photographic archive of Sri Lankan biodiversity.
-This culminated in my first solo exhibition:
+Through years of wildlife photography, I developed a substantial visual archive documenting Sri Lanka’s biodiversity.
+This work led to my first solo exhibition, “WildEye”, a wildlife photography exhibition held at the main hall of Mahinda Rajapaksa College.

-During my school years, I also served as the President of the Photographic Art Society and well as a prefect, organising events, mentoring students, and leading visual documentation for school events.
-These roles strengthened my leadership skills and deepened my understanding of visual storytelling for public audiences.
+During my school years, I also served as President of the Photographic Art Society as well as a prefect.
+In these roles, I organized events, mentored junior students, and led visual documentation for school activities.
+These experiences strengthened my leadership abilities and further developed my understanding of visual storytelling for broader audiences.

 Technical & Digital Expansion

-Parallel to creative work, I developed strong technical foundations in computing.
+Parallel to creative work and interest in wildlife, I developed strong technical foundations in computing.
 I learned computer hardware, operating systems, troubleshooting, and software workflows hands-on, eventually taking on paid technical work for family friends by the age of 15.

 This technical confidence expanded my creative toolkit into: